Health and Safety

 - Always take licensed taxis.

 - Always tell someone, such as friends or your host family, where you are going and when you expect to return.

 - If you want to visit a new neighborhood, make your first visit during the day.
 Look at a map and note the nearest sources of public transportation and routes.
 Discuss the safety of the neighborhood or area with CLS institute staff and other members of the host community, such as your language partner or host family.

 - Traffic accidents are a significant risk to study abroad participants.
 Always stay alert as a pedestrian and look both ways before crossing the street.
 In many parts of the world, pedestrians do not have the right-of-way, so never assume a car will stop for you or steer out of the way.
 Stay on sidewalks away from the curb and walk facing oncoming traffic whenever possible.
 Be aware that traffic lights may change the instant a pedestrian walk light changes, and there may not be lag time to allow the pedestrian to finish crossing the street.
-If in doubt of how much time remains, wait for the next light cycle.
+If you are not sure how much time remains to cross the street, wait for the next light cycle.

 Avoiding Theft and Petty Crime

-- Be aware of purse-snatching, pick-pocketing, and other thefts, even in broad daylight and especially in busy marketplaces and tourist areas.
+- Be aware of bag-snatching, pick-pocketing, and other theft, even in broad daylight and especially in busy marketplaces and tourist areas.
 Wallets in the back pocket of your pants or backpack are an attractive target.
 Keep your bags zipped and close to your person, either under your arm or in front of you.

 - A concealed money belt is a good option in crowded situations.
 Be sure to take out money you might need ahead of time.

 - Avoid carrying large bags during travel, when possible, as it could draw attention and attract pickpockets.

 - Be vigilant in restaurants, hotel lobbies, train compartments, airports, and train stations.
 Be wary of con artists, distractions, and diversions.